Abdirahman Mohamed Abdullahi: 2005 Somaliland parliamentary election

 Somaliland held elections to an 82-member House of Representatives on 29 September 2005.
 It was the first multi-party parliamentary election conducted in Somaliland since 1991, when the civil war began.

 2017 Somaliland presidential election

 The 2017 Somaliland presidential election was the third direct presidential election since 2003, held nominally on 13 November 2017.
 The result was a victory for ruling Kulmiye party candidate Muse Bihi Abdi, who received 55% of the vote.
-Muse Bihi Abdi defeated Abdirahman Mohammed Abdullahi.
+Abdirahman received 41% of the vote.

+2024 Somaliland presidential election

+Abdirahman was elected President of Somaliland in the 2024 Somaliland presidential election as the candidate of the Waddani Party.
+He won nearly 64% of the vote, while incumbent president Muse Bihi Abdi received 35%.
+He was inaugurated on 12 December 2024.